PX4/PX4-Devguide/en/ros/mavros_offboard.md

 #include <mavros_msgs/SetMode.h>
 #include <mavros_msgs/State.h>
 ```
-The `mavros_msgs` package contains all of the custom messages required to operate services and topics provided by the mavros package.
+The `mavros_msgs` package contains all of the custom messages required to operate services and topics provided by the MAVROS package.
 All services and topics as well as their corresponding message types are documented in the [mavros wiki](http://wiki.ros.org/mavros).

 ```C++
 mavros_msgs::State current_state;